RobertFischer/gradle-plugins/README.md

 Runs [Cucumber](http://cukes.info).
 Specifically, provides a task (`runFeatures`) that executes the features, which are assumed to reside in `./src/test/features/`.
 By default, the classloader for the `cuke` configuration is used when the features are executed.
 That configuration includes `testRuntime`, `runtime`, `jruby`, and the classes generated from the `test` and `main` source sets.

 To modify the defaults, change `convention.plugin.cuke`.
 The `configs` property of that object is a list of configurations to load when executing feature tests.
 The `featuresDir` property of that object denotes where the root of the features reside.
+The `stepsOutputDir` denotes the location of step definition classes and is passed to cuke via the --require argument.

 This is an integration with [Cuke4Duke](http://wiki.github.com/aslakhellesoy/cuke4duke/): the `ant` property of the project now has a `cuke` task to execute Cucumber.